Most recent chapter: http://bloodyroseandthorn.blogspot.com/2011/07/just-note-see-my-tab-at-top-labeled.html

 Her nails digging into the palms of her hands, she imagined Brian Cruise's wide, green eyes- the shock and the surprise of finally getting what he deserved.
 He usually led these Make-Fun-of- 'Cheap Rose' sessions and Bekah doubted anyone else had started it this time.

-Not only did everyone assume too much about her and Towers, but they seemed to thrive on treating her like crap based on their false information.
+Not only did everyone assume too much about her, but they seemed to thrive on treating her like crap based on their false information.

 As if she hadn't suffered enough grief.

 She turned to leer at him over her shoulder.
 Brian, the dumb jock, had slumped in his new seat- lucky her, only four desks behind and diagonal from hers.
 Happy, happy, joy, joy.

 He adjusted his baseball cap over his blonde head and smirked, the gleam in his eyes announcing his un-intimidated state.
 No matter how hard she glared, he just looked more thrilled, which was totally unbecoming of a big, broad-shouldered football player, who was supposed to be all nicey-wicey with the girls.

 Gag, what was she thinking?
 Jocks were rarely gentlemen, at least in this school.